 The fundamental research on improving the performance of multirate systems has been undertaken.
 The scope of the research includes an illustration of multirate systems application for improving Cognitive radio technology.
 It involves reliable data transmission over dynamically available spectrum bands of different bandwidths.
 It requires spurious transient free rate conversion filters which should have lower computational complexity too.
-Development of a novel rate conversion filter which should meet the aforesaid requirements of cognitive radio is the primary aim of this research work.
-Its scope includes the exploration of spectrum blind sampling and other relevant techniques which contribute to improving the overall performance of the cognitive radio technology.
+The development of a novel rate conversion filter which should meet the aforesaid requirements of cognitive radio is the primary aim of this research work.
+Its scope includes the exploration of spectrum blind sampling and other relevant techniques that contribute to improving the overall performance of cognitive radio technology.
 The outcome of this research can enhance the commercial viability of cognitive radio technology.

 This research aims to contribute to improve the Synthetic Aperture Radar Polarimetry technology and to explore new applications wherein this technology can be used for gaining some useful information.